All Episodes

 I think they should.

-Or classmates at Georgetown Prep where he went to high school, they should those people should be allowed to testify.
+Or classmates at Georgetown Prep where he went to high school.

 The 65 women that knew him from his early life should be allowed to testify.

-I think they should be able to to testify.
+Think they should be able to testify.

-And if you don't believe it, just on any given day, watch the new news about President Trump or any conservative for that matter.
+And if you don't believe it, just on any given day, watch the news about President Trump or any conservative for that matter.

 It is standard operating procedure.

-I said, Let me tell you what's coming.
+I said, let me tell you what's coming.

 I played Ted Kennedy.